 If You Got an Error Code 50 When Restoring or Updating Your iPhone

-If you aren't able to restore or update your iPhone due to error code 50, an iTunes alternative you should try to complete the process is iMyFone iOS System Recovery.
+If you aren't able to restore or update your iPhone due to error code 50, an iTunes alternative you should try to complete the process is iMyFone Fixppo.
 The tool is completely compatible with iOS 11 and can be used on Windows and Mac computers easily.
 With this tool, a lot of iOS issues can be solved.
-The tool is fully free of risk and ensures no data loss under the Standard mode while restoring or updating your device and fixing the iOS issues, such as iPhone stuck with Apple logo, black screen, recovery mode and more.
+The tool is fully free of risk and ensures no data loss under the Standard mode while restoring or updating your device and fixing the iOS issues, such as iPhone stuck with the Apple logo, black screen, recovery mode and more.

 Tutorial to Bypass iTunes Error 50 When Restoring or Updating Your iPhone